Jerryharts2024/post-install-config/README.md

 </p>
 <p>
 Roles enable agents to have access to a particular department.
-So basically the are permission level granted to agents. to creat and configure roles simply click on --> Admin Panel --> Agents --> Roles and --> Add New Role --> assign the role a name. example "Supreme Admin"
+So basically the are permission level granted to agents. to creat and configure roles simply click on --> Admin Panel --> Agents --> Roles and --> Add New Role --> assign the role a name. example "Supreme Admin".
+ --> Add permssion.
+Permissions allow agents control within the help desk which are not Department specific access items.
 </p>